Hesto/adminlte/readme.md

 # Hesto AdminLTE - DURING DEVELOPMENT.
 DO NOT USE IT.

 This package provides easy way to install latest version of AdminLTE in your Laravel 5 Project.
-AdminLTE files are not hardcoded in package, they are downloaded by `bower` during installation and compiled by `gulp`.
+AdminLTE files are not hardcoded in package, they are downloaded by `npm` during installation and compiled by `gulp`.

 - `adminlte:install`
 - `adminlte:layout`